xugowho/numerology-matrix-calculator/README.md

 ## Theoretical Background

 The Destiny Matrix is a numerological model based on your date of birth.
-It combines mathematical reduction (summing and reducing digits to a number ≤ 22) with symbolic meanings from the 22 Major Arcana of Tarot.
+It combines mathematical reduction (summing and reducing digits to a number ≤ 22) with symbolic meanings from the 22 Major Arcana of Tarot cards.
 Each zone of the matrix reflects a specific area of your life from your visible personality to your inner purpose and karmic lessons.

 ### Diamond (Inner Matrix)